How to sign up for Amazon Prime and get all of those sweet Prime Day deals

-Amazon’s annual Prime Day starts on October 13, when Amazon will be heavily discounting all kinds of goods – but only if you already have an Amazon Prime subscription.
+Amazon’s annual Prime Day starts on June 21 this year, when Amazon will be heavily discounting all kinds of goods – but only if you already have an Amazon Prime subscription.
 Yes, one of the benefits of your paid subscription is the ability to buy more stuff for cheap, throwing more cash in the general direction of Jeff Bezos’ pockets.

 You don’t just get extra deals though; an Amazon Prime subscription gives you all kinds of other benefits.
 There’s Prime Video, with its mix of original content and favorite shows, free and faster shipping on pretty much everything sold or fulfilled through Amazon, Prime Music (and Amazon Music Unlimited for an additional cost), Prime Gaming, and even Prime Reading which gives you a selection of comics, books, and magazines to read.

 If that wasn’t enough, you can also share your Prime membership with one other adult, so your significant other doesn’t have to miss out on all the Prime fun.
 If you don’t already have a subscription, it’s super easy to sign up.

 Here’s how to sign up so you can take advantage of those Prime Day savings

 Pick your plan

 Head on over to Amazon’s Prime landing page and click on See More Plans.
 The only choices for most people are now Prime which is $14.99 a month, and Prime annual which works out at $139 a year.

 - Students: Click on the Are you a student? link and sign up, you’ll get six months of Prime Student free and it’ll be $7.49 a month after that while you’re still at school.
 You can tack on Showtime for 99 cents a month (for up to a year), or Amazon Music Unlimited for another 99 cents a month.